 The School is a community School and is funded through the State of Ohio Foundation Program.
 The School relies on this, as well as, State and Federal funds as its primary source of revenue.
-In 2020, the State reduced the per pupil funding to \$5,931.24 due to the economic impacts of COVID-19 to the State economy.
-This was a reduction of \$88.76 from the previous year.
-This decrease will also be in effect for fiscal year 2021.
+In 2021, the State slightly increased the base per pupil funding to \$5,980, which is up from \$5,931 in the previous year.
+This decrease was attributable to the impacts of COVID-19 (See Note 18).
 Additionally, community schools in Ohio will be allocated a small amount of facilities funding which is also per pupil based.
-This amount received in fiscal year 2020 was approximately \$250 per pupil.
+This amount is projected to be \$250 per pupil.

-The full-time equivalent enrollment of the School for the year ended June 30, 2020 was 333 compared to a figure of 269 at the end of fiscal year 2019.
+The full-time equivalent enrollment of the School for the year ended June 30, 2021 was 362 compared to a figure of 301 at the end of fiscal year 2020.